data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 data.all backend performs the first deployment of the CICD stack defined in the CodeCommit repository.
 The result is a CloudFormation template deploying a CICD pipeline having the aforementioned CodeCommit repository as source.
 This CodePipeline pipeline is based on the [CDK Pipelines library](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.pipelines/README.html)

+### CodePipeline pipelines - Trunk-based or GitFlow

+For cases in which we need more control  over the CICD pipeline, instead of using [CDK Pipelines library](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.pipelines/README.html) we can use `aws-codepipeline` construct library directly.

+#### CodeCommit repository and CICD deployment
+When a pipeline is created, a CloudFormation stack is deployed in the CICD environment AWS account.
+It contains an AWS CodeCommit repository with the code of an AWS DDK application set up for a multi-account deployment, as explained in its [documentation](https://awslabs.github.io/aws-ddk/release/latest/how-to/multi-account-deployment.html).

+In addition, the CloudFormation stack also contains the CICD CodePipeline pipeline that deploys the application.

+!!!abstract "GitFlow and branches"
+      If you selected GitFlow as development strategy, you probably notices that the CodePipelines for non-prod stages fail in the first run because they cannot find their source.
+      After the first successful run of the prod-CodePipeline pipeline, just create branches in the CodeCommit repository for the other stages and you are ready to go.

+## Which development strategy should I choose?

+**CDK pipelines - Trunk-based**

+1. The `CDK-pipelines` construct handles cross-account deployments seamlessly and robustly.
+Instead of assuming roles for deployment, it deploys CloudFormation stacks already synthesized.
+2. It also allows developers to modify the CICD stack as it is self-mutating.
+It allows them to add monitoring, tests, manual approvals directly in the repository.

+**CodePipeline pipelines - Trunk-based or GitFlow**

+1. The `aws-codepipelines` construct uses AWS CodePipelines directly.
+We are able to define any type of CICD architecture, such as in this case Trunk-based and GitFlow.
+2. Developers working on the pipeline cannot modify the CICD pipeline
+3. Cross-account deployments

+**Summary**
+CDK pipelines are recommended from a cross-account deployment point of view, whereas CodePipeline pipelines are recommended if you need to provide an immutable pipeline architecture or if you want to implement a GitFlow strategy.

 ## Cloning the repository
 Pre-requisites: